-Anika Kan Grevstad is an Asian American director from Seattle who is now based in Los Angeles.
+Anika Kan Grevstad is an Asian American director, editor and cinematographer from Seattle who is now based in Los Angeles.

 She graduated Summa Cum Laude from Colorado College with a B.A. in Asian Studies and Film Studies.